 Remember how you have always been told to keep your nodes at the extremes of your curves?
 Glyphs can take care of this as well.
-Go to File > Font Info > Instances, and add a Custom Parameter to an instance:
+Go to File > Font Info > Exports, and add a custom parameter to an instance:

 Property: Filter Value: AddExtremes;

 Sure enough, you are free to take control yourself with the Paths > Add Extremes command, or by Shift-clicking a curve with the Draw tool (shortcut P).
 After all, in most cases, working with extremum nodes makes designing a curve easier.
 But sometimes, it is easier to have a free curve.
 And in these cases, this little parameter does the trick.
 And don’t worry that the autohinter might not find the extremum points it so desperately needs, because at export, hinting is applied after all parameters have been carried out.